-One of the most distinctive European wood species is the pear.
-Its fine grain, special colour, density and stability have made pearwood highly prized by craftsmen.
-Because of its colour, it is used for inlays and the ease with which it is worked makes it suitable for carving and turning.
-Because it is very stable, pearwood has been used over the years to make measuring instruments such as rulers and echelon.
-Pear wood also stains very well, which has led to it being used in the past to replace ebony.
-In the 19th century, during the Second French Empire, it was fashionable to make black furniture from ebony.
-As not all the nobility could afford very expensive furniture made from the rare wood brought from the colonies, ebony was replaced by black stained pearwood.
-The process was called ebonised pear, iar furniture obtained in this way was considered to be of great value.
-All this and much more has led us to dedicate this article to hairwood.
+One of the most distinctive European wood species is hairwood.
+Its fine grain, great color, density and stability have made hairwood highly prized by craftsmen.
+Because of its color, it is used for inlays and its ease of processing makes it suitable for carving and turning.
+Being very stable, pearwood has been used for measuring instruments such as rulers and echels.
+It also stains very well, which is why in the past it was used to replace ebony.
+In the 19th century, during the Second French Empire, black ebony furniture was the fashion.
+As not all the nobility could afford the very expensive furniture made from the rare wood brought from the colonies, ebony was replaced with black stained pearwood.
+The process was called ebonised pear, ihe furniture thus obtained was considered to be of great value.
+All this and much more led us to dedicate the following article to hairwood.

 A symbol of fertility, wisdom, love, divine support

 There are over 30 species of hair.
 The subject of the article is Pyrus Communis also known as common hair, European hair or Swiss hair.
-It is the wood most commonly used.
+It is the most widely used wood.
 In English it is pear, in French headstand, in German birne (birnenbaum), in Italian but, in Spanish peral.

-Hawthorn is native to central and eastern Europe and southwest Asia, but is cultivated in all temperate climates in Europe, North America and Australia.
-It is the most important fruit tree in the temperate zone.
+The hawthorn is native to central and eastern Europe and southwest Asia, but is cultivated in all temperate regions of Europe, North America and Australia.
+It is the most important temperate fruit tree.
 Evidence of its existence goes back thousands of years and it is mentioned by Homer in the Odyssey.
-Depending on the culture, it is associated with fertility, wisdom, love, prosperity, longevity and divine support.
+Depending on the culture, it is associated with fertility, wisdom, love, prosperity, longevity, divine support.

 Because of the shape of the fruit, the hair is often associated with motherhood.
 The pear was the sacred fruit of the Roman goddess Hera, patroness of women, marriage and childbirth, and in ancient Greece it was associated with Aphrodite, goddess of love.
-Pears are ancient symbols of love, fidelity and also of separation.
-In China it is considered bad luck for a couple to eat a pear together by cutting it in half.
-In some European countries, the birth of a girl is celebrated by planting a pear.
+Pears are ancient symbols of love, fidelity, but also of separation.
+In China, it is considered bad luck for a couple to eat a pear together by cutting it in half.
+In some European countries, the birth of a daughter is celebrated by planting a pear.

-The hawthorn is a fruit tree of the Rosaceae family that grows in humid temperate regions.
+The hawthorn is a fruit tree in the Rosaceae family that grows in regions with a humid temperate climate.
 It is cold hardy but needs light and dislikes hot, dry summers.
 Without water it has few fruits that remain small and do not develop.
-It can withstand temperatures as low as -18°C and in winter, when it is dormant, it can withstand temperatures as low as -40°C. It flowers in early spring, when temperatures can still be low (7°C).
-Lack of light affects the fruit, but also the ripening of the wood.
-Lives around 80-100 years, but West Asian variants are longer-lived.
+It can withstand temperatures as low as -18°C and in winter, when dormant, it can withstand temperatures as low as -40°C. It flowers in early spring, when temperatures can still be low (7°C).
+Lack of light affects the fruit and the ripening of the wood.
+It lives around 80-100 years, but West Asian varieties are longer-lived.

-The wild variety, which grows at the edge of forests, can reach 7-10 m in height, with a trunk diameter of 0.2-0.4 m.
+The wild hair, growing on the forest edge, can reach 7-10 m in height, with a trunk diameter of 0.2-0.4 m.
 Grafted hairs can reach 15-20 m.
-The upright trunk is covered with bark with a braided bark whose rhizomes deepen with age.
-Leaves are oval-rounded, green, large, 7-8 cm long, glossy upper side with toothed or straight edge.
-Blooms in April, and the white flowers are clustered 4-10 to a white umbrella-like inflorescence.
+The upright trunk is covered with bark whose rhizomes deepen with age.
+The leaves are oval-roundish, green, large, 7-8 cm long, the upper part glossy, with a toothed or straight edge.
+Blooms in April and the white flowers are clustered 4-10 in an umbrella-like inflorescence.

 The fruit is edible, spherical-elongated or conical-truncated, weighing between 150 and 300 g.
-The skin is shiny or covered with rust, green, yellow-orange or red.
-The flesh is juicy, ranging in colour from yellowish-white to reddish.
-The taste is sweet with a more or less intense aroma.
-In the centre are small, brownish seeds trapped in a harder area with lignified cells.
+The skin is shiny or covered with rust, green, orange-yellow or red in color.
+The flesh is juicy, ranging in color from yellowish-white to reddish.
+The taste is sweet with more or less intense flavor.
+In the center are small, brownish seeds trapped in a harder, lignified cell zone.

 photo source: wood-database.com